 In this way, the RNN blocks can learn all \textit{short}-, \textit{medium}- and \textit{long}-range dependencies.
-Moreover, videos are down-sampled by 2, 3 and 4 with probabilities of 30\%, 14\% and 11\%, respectively.
+Moreover, videos are temporally down-sampled by 2, 3 and 4 with probabilities of 30\%, 14\% and 11\%, respectively.
 We also replaced random parts of the input features with noise to enable RNN blocks to ignore unrelated parts of the input.
 In order to increase regularization, we also leverage Gaussian noise with zero mean and 0.005 variance at the input features and 0.3 dropout at the hidden layers of RNN blocks.
 For the hidden layers of RNN blocks, dimension is set to 1024.

-\textbf{Recognition:} Kinetics-600 clips are selected by a sliding window with stride of 1 for fc spatiotemporal modeling.
+\textbf{Recognition:} Clips are selected by a sliding window with stride of 1 over the complete video for fc spatiotemporal modeling.
 Afterwards, class scores are averaged for all the clips.
 For RNN blocks, the complete input is fed to the network and the last output of the RNN block is used for the final prediction.